akriti0527/Canvas-web-page/firstwebpage.md

-# Canvas-web-page
+# my business page
-#It is a Canvas web page that provide services to to students in  various courses and fields
+#It is a web page that provide advertise a business service provided by a company
 <!DOCTYPE html>
 <html lang="en">
 <head>